 We don't follow their syllabus exactly, but Michael Goulian's book "Basic Aerobatics" mentioned in the "Other Stuff" page also gives a good feel for the scope and skills covered.
 We'll cover the standard aerobatic maneuvers such as loops, rolls, half loops and immelmans, half cubans, hammerheads and spins.
 Depending on your goals, we can tilt the training to or away from the formal competition standards for these maneuvers- our first goal is to have fun and significantly expand your flying skills, second is to be safe performing basic maneuvers, third is whatever you aspire to- whether it be winning competitions or Sunday afternoon loops and rolls.

-The first two sessions mostly follow the Unusual Attitudes sequence.
-We start with a ground session discussing aerodynamics factors that will be important for aerobatic flight, followed by some advanced airwork to get you familiar with both the aircraft and its handling at the edges of the normal flight envelope.
+The first session starts with an extended ground session discussing aerodynamics factors that will be important for aerobatic flight, followed by some advanced airwork to get you familiar with both the aircraft and its handling at the edges of the normal flight envelope.
+We usually take a break between ground and flight, and it's a good idea to bring a light lunch.
+No restaurant on field, but there's now an upscale vending machine with snacks, drinks of all kinds and sandwiches in the terminal.

 The second session will focus on extreme attitudes, getting into and out of inverted flight and steep pitches up and down.
-We may start paying a bit more attention to precision in these maneuvers than the UA sequence does.
+We'll do aileron rolls, start with inverted flight and perhaps introduce the more complex slow rolls.

 The session descriptions at this point are aspirational- this is the target pace.
 You'll do what works best for you.
+Each lesson may practice some of the previous maneuvers particularly the basic rolls and loops.
 The third is where the fun really starts.
-We do some more exercises of 45 and maybe 90 degree lines to learn the control movements & forces involved, and how to stay visually oriented.
+We do some more exercises of 45 and 90 degree lines to learn the control movements & forces involved, and how to stay visually oriented.
 Then some loops!

 Sixth is half cubans- 5/8 loop stopping 30-45 degrees towards the ground upside down, rolling upright still on the 30-45 degree down line, pull to level.
 Optional are reverse half cubans, flying it in reverse- starting with a 45 degree line up, roll inverted, and 5/8 loop to upright.